rule

 Text 8

-Among the places are the places where there is no respect for the brahminical and the spotted antelopes are missing, spoiled; and even if there are spotted antelopes [left, viz. not all being killed] is a place without saintly cultured men, a place uncivilized where the practice is unclean and the earth is barren [see mleccha and *].
+Among all places are those places spoiled where there is no respect for the brahminical and the spotted antelopes are missing.
+And even when there are spotted antelopes [left, viz. not all being killed] is a place that is without saintly, cultured men, an uncivilized place where the practices are unclean and the earth is barren [see mleccha and *].
+(Vedabase)

 Text 9